 When to report.
 This information reporting is being phased in over a three-year period that began in 1997.
-As Forms W-8 are received or come up for renewal, you must report on Form 1042-S the bank deposit interest paid, after you receive the Form W-8, to a Canadian resident.
+You must report on Form 1042-S the bank deposit interest paid after you receive the Form W-8.

 Determining residency.
 You determine whether a payee is a Canadian resident based on the address in the country of permanent residence required to be provided on the Form W-8.
 If you have actual knowledge that the payee is a U.S. person, you must report the payment on Form 1099-INT.